 Christina is a free-lancer biologist with a PhD (2012: University of Patras) on spatial ecology of a migratory falcon, specialized in movement ecology and species distribution modelling.
 Her research interests extend to conservation biology in terrestrial ecosystems.
 She currently works on the optimal spatial planning of windfarms in terms of fragmentation and land use change.
 She has participated in various conservation projects in the past, involved in project coordination, GIS and statistical analysis.
 BLC projects: WIND, ROADLESS, NATLAND.

 Dina was until recently a postdoctoral researcher at the Ecology and Evolution division, University of Bern (PhD 2015: University of Ioannina).
 Her research focuses on investigating and predicting how climate change leads to the decline of endangered species, changes in species communities, and how it modifies species interactions and impacts the ecosystem functions they provide.
 Her research is field-oriented and combines integrated methods, including landscape and laboratory experiments.
 In her previous postdoc she clarified long-term population trajectories for an extremely rare butterfly species (Speyeria idalia idalia) and was able to show how species traits anchor a dynamic pollination network.
-She has recently moved to Greece and she is a lecturer under contract, teaching the course “Fauna of Greece: terrestrial invertebrates” in the Department.
-BLC projects : BUTALL.
+She is a lecturer under contract in BAT, teaching the course “Fauna of Greece: terrestrial invertebrates”.
+She gained an excellence post-doc grant and runs the project MEIOSIS as P.I. in our lab.
+BLC projects : BUTALL, MEIOSIS.

 Olga is a free-lancer biologist with a PhD (2018: University of Patras) on urban ecology, focusing on the effects of urbanization on bird, butterfly and bat communities.
 She has participated in various biodiversity conservation projects, such as the national butterfly monitoring scheme, environmental impact assessment studies, and bird (“Ornithopolis”) and butterfly citizen-science projects.
 Recently, she compiled the first national Action Plan for invertebrates in Greece, specifically for the Apollo butterfly (Parnassius apollo), within the framework of the project LIFE IP-4 Natura.
 She working as a lecturer under contract, contributing to the labs of Ecology course and Biodiversity & Climate Change course.
 BLC projects: WIND, ROADLESS, BUTALL, SOER, PINS, LAC, PARNO, OITI, ALEXANOR, NATLAND.